open-cluster-management-io/policy-collection/deploy/README.md

 ## Deploy policies to Red Hat Advanced Cluster Management via GitOps
 ```
 Prerequisites:
- - oc CLI should be pointing to the cluster to deploy to
+ - oc or kubectl CLI should be pointing to the cluster to deploy to
  - The desired cluster namespace should already exist

 Usage: